falcosecurity/rules/rules_inventory/rules_overview.md

 This document is auto-generated.
-Last Updated: 2022-11-17.
+Last Updated: 2023-01-23.

-The Falco project ships with 75 [default rules](https://github.com/falcosecurity/falco/blob/master/rules/falco_rules.yaml) contributed by the community.
+The Falco project ships with [78 default rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) around Linux syscalls and container events that were contributed by the community.

 The intended outcome of this document is to provide a comprehensive overview of the default rules, provide additional resources and help drive future improvements.